pixlwave/motion-carthage/README.md

     github "User/Framework"

-Fetch and install these via the carthage command:
+Fetch and install with the carthage command:

     carthage update

-These frameworks will be built into `Carthage/Build/Platform/Framework.framework`.
-To add this to your RubyMotion project, add this to your RakeFile:
+The frameworks will get built into `Carthage/Build/Platform/Framework.framework`.
+To embed them in your RubyMotion project, add the following line to your RakeFile:

     app.carts = ['Framework']